-In Venice Beach and Santa Monica, eyelid surgery has become one of the most popular procedures sought by both men and women.
+In Santa Barbara, eyelid surgery has become one of the most popular procedures sought by both men and women.
 Like a facelift, eyelid surgery can create subtle, natural-looking results that can have a major impact upon your overall appearance.

 Medically referred to as blepharoplasty, clients can undergo upper eyelid surgery, lower eyelid surgery, or both.
 The procedure most commonly involves removing excess skin and/or fat from the eyelids to reduce puffiness, sagging, and drooping.
 It can also be combined with Botox and other non-surgical procedures to address crow’s feet or dark circles under the eyes.
 All told, the procedure usually takes about forty-five minutes to two hours, and it is performed with local anesthesia.